-How to resize a Cloud volume partition
+How to resize a cloud volume partition

 After extending a volume, it’s important to ensure that the operating system is able to detect and use the additional storage space.